Juliet-Simpson/Custom-Cupboards/README.md

 At the end of this project there was not time do implement some hoped for features, large and small.
 It is hoped in the future that they will be with the intention of making an actual business of this website.

 * Update dimensions of a cupbaord (or shelves) in the cart.
-    * After the calculated cupboard page has been linked back to from the cart it would be nice to be able to send new dimensions back to the cart.
+    * After the calculated cupboard page has been linked back to from the cart be able to send new dimensions back to the cart.
 The functionality would be different from update quantity as the cupboard in the cart is defined by its dimensions so in effect changing them is actually completely replacing it.
 It would probably be easies to add the new cupboard to the cart and remove the old.
 The caveat is that the quantity of the originial must be conserved and applied to the new cupboard.

+* django-address:
-* django-address: Would be nice to use to auto comple addresses.
+    * Would be nice to use to auto comple addresses.

+* Gallery Images:
-* I feel the site is really lacking gallery images for each design.
+    * The site is lacking gallery images for each design.
 These ideally would be displayed on a small filmstrip of thumbnails on the cupboard details page and could open in a carousel on a modal when clicked on.
 It would require another model for images which would have the design an image was associated with as a foreign key.
-I was slightly put off starting this idea as I didn't know how to upload multiple objects without reloading the page.
-I have since learned that there is a way using django formsets, details of which are in the django documentation.
+I was slightly put off starting this idea by not knowing how to upload multiple objects without reloading the page.
+I have since learned that there is a way using django [formsets](https://docs.djangoproject.com/en/1.8/topics/forms/formsets/).
-I was also ut off by how difficult it would be to edit images for a design, if that were to need to involve multiple custom widgets.
+I was also put off by how difficult it would be to edit images for a design, if it needed to involve multiple custom widgets.
-I would like to attempt this functionality but know I would need time to work on it.
+I would like to attempt this functionality but it would require time to work on it.

+* Customise user account functionality:
-* I would much like to customise the registration and login functionality, to have the option to cancel signout and redirect to the previous page.
+    * I would much like to customise the registration and login functionality, to have the option to cancel login and signout and to redirect to the previous page after any account account action has been performed.
+    * I would like to change the order of the fields on the signup form as I don't feel email is logically placed above username.

+* Example price calculator:
+    * The site is missing an example price calculator for superusers adding new designs.
+At the moment it must be calculated externally and entered manually and is hence open to errors.
+It would either need to open in a separate modal and the type, design surcharge and material cost/sqm entered manually, calculate a price using javascript and then enter this in the example price field using javascript.
+This is still open to user error in entering the values, a better but more difficult way would be to use javascript until the type, material and design surcharge fields had been entered, pass the all materials price/sqm to the form with their names so that when a name was selected its price/spm could be retrieved in the front end and then used to calculate the example price which could then automatically fill the form field.
+This would take some time to work out and implement.

+* A Contact Form:
+    * A contact form to send emails and receive an automated reply that a user's message has been successfully delivered would be an improvement to the site.

+* Reviews:
+    * A form for logged in users to leave reviews which could then be displayed on a page and also attached to their user profile would be a good addition.
+This would not be too difficult to implement as was only ommitted for lack of time.

+* Other types in the types model:
+    * Other types would be possible in the model, for example, combination units, tables, beds and in places code exists to iterate through the types in the database and execute the current functionality.
+However in others further coding would be needed, namely what the calculation should be for the cost -diffent for every type, and the existing types are named in the code for sorting functionality.

+* Out of stock field:
+    * If a material is currently unavailable it would be nice to be able to mark it as so and prevent it or designs made from it from being rendered, without having to delete the material completely and the. the designs associated with it being deleted by cascade also.

 ## Technologies